 Rafael Nadal def.
 Nick Kyrgios 7-6(0), 5-7, 6-4

-Where you return serve and where you rally are the not same locations.
+Where you return serve and where you rally are not the exact locations.

 The 2022 Indian Wells quarter-final between Rafael Nadal and Nick Kyrgios offers a prime example of players’ different targets when returning a serve and developing a rally.